Haka in sports

 Haka, traditional dances of the Māori people, have been used in sports in New Zealand and overseas.
 Haka are performed to challenge opponents before matches.
-The dance form has been adopted by the New Zealand national rugby union team, the "All Blacks", and a number of other New Zealand national teams perform before their international matches; some non-New Zealand sports teams have also adopted haka.
+The dance form has been adopted by the New Zealand national rugby union team, the "All Blacks", the Māori All Blacks, New Zealand women's national rugby union team, the "Black Ferns" and a number of other New Zealand national teams perform before their international matches; some non-New Zealand sports teams have also adopted haka.

 History

 During 1888–89, the New Zealand Native team toured the Home Nations of the United Kingdom, the first team from a colony to do so.
 It was originally intended that only Māori players would be selected, but four non-Māori were finally included.
 As the non-Māori were born in New Zealand, the name "Native" was considered justified.
 The team performed a haka before the start of their first match on 3 October 1888 against Surrey.
 They were described as using the words "Ake ake kia kaha" which suggests that the haka was not "Ka Mate".

 The "Ka Mate" haka was not well known at this time.
 In 1900, a newspaper reported New Zealand soldiers in the Boer War chanting "Ka Mate!
 Ka Mate!
 Ka ora!
 Ka ora!
 Hae-haea!
 Ha!"
 The soldiers thought it meant "Kill him!
 Chop him up!
 Baste him!"

-But during the 1901 Royal Tour, Ngati Kahungunu warriors revived "Ka Mate" when they performed it to welcome the Duke of Cornwall at Rotorua.
-Newspapers described the full actions of this "ancient ngeri", printing its complete Maori words and an accurate translation.
+But during the 1901 Royal Tour, Ngāti Kahungunu warriors Ngāti Kahungunu revived "Ka Mate" when they performed it to welcome the Duke of Cornwall at Rotorua.
+Newspapers described the full actions of this "ancient ngeri", printing its complete Māori words and an accurate translation.
 A movie cameraman recorded the performance.
 "Ka Mate" became famous, and was widely performed throughout New Zealand.